Series: Agfact H2.3.11 Edition: Second edition Last updated: 31 Dec 2002

 A nitrogen shortage causes the loss of green colour from the leaves, resulting in an even paleness.
 A deficiency of nitrogen in the spring makes the leaves pale and small.
 Old leaves shed early in the season, causing the foliage cover to become thin, and twigs to die back.
 Tree growth is retarded, and cropping suffers through poor fruit set and smaller fruit.

 Too much nitrogen lowers fruit quality and shortens storage life.
 The fruit is large and puffy, maturity is delayed, and regreening increases.
 The skin thickens and becomes coarse, while the percentage and quality of the juice decline.
 The colour takes longer to break in oranges, and in navels rind staining increases.
-The adverse effects of high nitrogen are worse when phosphorus is low (see ‘Phosphorus deficiency combined with high levels of nitrogen in citrus’).
+The adverse effects of high nitrogen are worse when phosphorus is low.
 Excess nitrogen promotes lush tree growth and late flushes which are susceptible to frost.

 Nitrogen fertilisers include ammonium nitrate, urea, ammonium sulphate, ammonium phosphates, and compound or mixed NPK (nitrogen, phosphorus, potassium) fertilisers.
 The nutrient percentages in common citrus fertilisers and manures are given in Table 1.
 District fertiliser rates are given in Table 2.